 - Fetch Rewards (use code DK24W to earn 2,000 points)

-Now even if you are buying online many of the apps above will credit you.
-Fetch Rewards will scan your emails for online receipts!
+Even if you are buying online, many of the apps above will credit you.
+For example, fetch Rewards will scan your emails for online receipts!